The Worst Foods for Your Liver, According to Science

 Other desserts to steer clear of are cake frosting and of course, any dessert featuring the aforementioned whipped cream.

 Ingesting foods with too much salt, like processed and packaged soups, for example, could lead to fibrosis, which can result in liver scarring.
-Soups may be tempting because they can be an "easy" source of vegetables, but you're better off going with fresh veggies rather than canned veggies or a veggie-based packaged soup.
+Soups may be tempting because they can be an "easy" source of vegetables, but you're better off going with fresh veggies rather than canned.

 In general, cheese isn't the best food choice for your liver, but it's actually ricotta cheese that puts the nail in the coffin.
 With 10.3 grams of saturated fat per cup, ricotta cheese should really be avoided by anyone with liver issues.